 As communicated by Bowls NSW, the Regional Association for each Region will manage bowls competitions going forwards.

-To continue partaking in competitions in the sport of bowls in the Region, each member must individually apply for membership of the Regional Association.
+To continue partaking in competitions in the sport of bowls in the Region, each member must apply for membership of the Regional Association.
 The Regional Association is now incorporated, and members are encouraged to apply for membership of the Regional Bowling Association promptly.
-Persons may apply for membership of the Regional Association by accessing the following link [insert].
+Member Clubs must apply for membership of the Regional Association by completing an online form provided by the Region Secretary. .

 Special Resolutions